 SOURCES OF OPIOID ANALGESICS

 As mentioned previously, opioid analgesics can be obtained from natural, synthetic, or semisynthetic sources.
-Synthetic agents, as the designation implies, are ...
+Synthetic agents, as the designation implies, are simply ...